momentic-ai/run-tests/README.md

 ## Usage

-Adding the following to your workflow will create a new Sentry release and tell Sentry that you are deploying to the `production` environment.
+Adding the following to your workflow will create new test run for the specified test.

 ```yaml
 - uses: actions/checkout@v3